 With another six or seven works on Washington yet to read (among them several which are highly anticipated), I expect none may provide quite the journey of these 550+ pages.
 At times, the author’s insight into Washington’s intellectual and emotional struggles was so well portrayed you were led to believe you might well have been inside the General’s head for a time.

-Flexner’s work was impeccably and seemingly dispassionately researched and supported.
-It is an incredibly thorough compendium of not just fact, but of insight and analysis, dissecting the complicated Washington into a series of guiding principals and values.
+Overall, Flexner’s work was impeccably and seemingly dispassionately researched and supported.
+It is an incredibly thorough compendium of not just fact, but of insight and analysis, dissecting the complicated Washington into a series of guiding principles and values.
 Even absent the other three volumes in this series (the final two I have yet to read), this volume seems to stand on its own completely and provides a comprehensive, vivid image of our nation’s soon-to-be first President.

 Overall rating: 4½ stars